-Study on the risk assessment due to landscape development using GIS has been undertaken in 3 terms (2002-2004) of Eco-Frontier Fellowship at NIES has been presented.
-The main aim the study is to assess risks due to the landscape development, which are divided into 5 aspects; (i) creation of spatial database from baseline information, (ii) structuring the simulation model based on spatial analysis in the GIS, and (iii) mapping ecological service values and goods, (iv) analyses of rate of landscape development from relation to generated impacts in term of changes in ESVG before and after development at PFR, and (v) analysis of simulated risks on development based on cost of ESVG.
-This report only last two tasks are highlighted, the others have been reported in the last two previous reports.
+Study on the risk assessment due to landscape development using GIS undertaken in 3 terms (2002-2004) of Eco-Frontier Fellowship at NIES has been presented.
+The main focus of the study is to assess risks due to the landscape development, which are categorized into: (i) creation of spatial database from baseline information, (ii) structuring the simulation model based on spatial analysis in the GIS, and (iii) mapping ecological service values and goods, (iv) analyses of rate of landscape development from relation to generated impacts in term of changes in ESVG before and after development at PFR, and (v) analysis of simulated risks on development based on ESVG.
+Only last two tasks results are reported in this report, the others have been reported in the last two previous reports.

-It is shown that changes that conversion of 1464ha (0.2% of PFR) of primary forest into agricultural activities and have significantly increased the erosion rate at total soil loss from 59 to 69mil ton/ha/yr.
-The mean soil loss for PFR is 0.8mil ton/ha/yr and if translated into ESVG term suppose every tonne cost US\$6, the soil loss costs about US\$4.8mil/yr.
-Majority of the resultant soil loss within all land use classes are within range of very low-low risk categories (less than 10 ton/ha/yr).
-ESV for PFR were costing US\$179x106 in 1995, declined to US\$114x106 in 2003 due to 0.2% reduction in forested area.
-The annual asset of converting 339,630ha primary forest into mass plantation determined from ESV cost less than original forest within period of 20yrs examined, i.e. at 20th year of conversion, the plantation and original forest cost US\$963 x106 and US\$575 x106, respectively.
+Results of this study that about 1464ha (about 0.2% of PFR) of primary forest have been converted to agricultural activities and have significantly increased the erosion rate at total soil loss from 59 to 69mil ton/ha/yr.
+The mean rate of soil loss for PFR is 0.8mil ton/ha/yr and if translated into ESVG term, the soil loss costs about US\$4.8mil/yr.
+Majority of the resultant soil loss within all land use classes are within range of very low - low risk categories (<10 ton/ha/yr).
+ESV for PFR were costing US\$179 mil in 1995, declined to US\$114 mil in 2003 due to 0.2% reduction of forested land.
+The annual asset of converting 339,630ha primary forest into mass plantation determined from ESV cost less than original forest within period of 20yrs examined, i.e. at 20th year of conversion, the plantation and original forest cost US\$963 and US\$575 millions, respectively.
 However, realistic parameters and compromising values of ecology services and goods used in PFR has yet to acceptable against stakeholders as well as sound to the policy makers as we anticipated such rapid assess of proposed landscape development only for modeling per se but it implementation is of practical for future sustainable landscape development.